Modafinil is a wakefulness-promoting drug also known as a “eugeroic.”

 The best way to use modafinil is to take it first thing in the morning after a healthy breakfast.

-This helps maximise the effects of the modafinil during the peak waking hours of the day and ensures we get our vital nutrients in the morning.
+This helps maximize the effects of the modafinil during the peak waking hours of the day and ensures we get our vital nutrients in the morning.

 It can be harmful if we go too long without food, which is why we recommend taking your modafinil AFTER breakfast.